This policy contains matters pertaining to classification of residency.

 A person who is not a citizen of the United States may be considered an Oregon resident if the person qualifies as a resident under Section B and is one of the following:

 (1) A lawful permanent resident.
-The date of approval of lawful permanent residency shall be the earliest date upon which the 12-month residency requirements under Section B may begin to accrue.
+The date of receipt of an application for lawful permanent residency shall be the earliest date upon which the 12-month residency requirements under Section B may begin to accrue.

-(2) An immigrant granted refugee or political asylum in the United States.
-The date of approval of political asylum or refugee status shall be the earliest date upon which the 12-month residency requirements under Section B may begin to accrue.
+(2) An immigrant granted refugee or political asylum in the United States, or entering through a special parole program (such as the Haitian Family Reunification Parole Program, the Cuban Family Reunification Parole Program, the Central American Minor Refugee/Parole Program, or the Filipino World War II Veterans Parole Program).
+The date of receipt of an application for political asylum, refugee status, or qualifying special parole program shall be the earliest date upon which the 12-month residency requirements under Section B may begin to accrue.

-(3) A person holding one of the following non-immigrant visa classifications: A, E, G, H-1B, H-1C, the spouse or child of a person holding an H-1B or H-1C visa, I, K, L, NATO, O, R, S, T, TN, U, or V. The date of the issuance of a visa for one of these classifications shall be the earliest date upon which the 12-month residency requirements under Section B may begin to accrue.
+(3) A person holding one of the following non-immigrant visa classifications: A, E, G, H-1B, H-1C, I, K, L, NATO, O, R, S, T, TN, U, or V, or the spouse or child of a person holding an H-1B or H-1C visa.
+The date of the issuance of a visa for one of these classifications shall be the earliest date upon which the 12-month residency requirements under Section B may begin to accrue.
 A person possessing a non-immigrant or temporary visa that is not identified under this policy shall not be considered an Oregon resident.

 H. Changes in Residence Classification